SJTU-PLV/compcertoc-pldi25-artifact/README.md

 We first list the corresponding formal definitions and theorems of the claims we made in the submission in Section 2.
 The instructions for building and evaluationg can be found in Section 3 and Section 4.
-In section 5, we demonstrate the newly added definitions and theorems for backward simulations which are not included in the submission.
+In Section 5, we demonstrate the newly added definitions and theorems for backward simulations which were not included in the submission but requested by the reviewers.

 >[TODO: check hyperlink]
 **Notice**: if you are on [the main page](https://github.com/SJTU-PLV/direct-refinement-popl24-artifact)